hctom/drubo/docs/configuration.md

 configuration file(s).

-Place a ```config.yml``` file in one of the following directories (relative to the project directory) in order to override configuration any value(s) within the above stated inheritance order:
+Place a ```config.yml``` file in one of the following directories (relative to the project directory) in order to override any configuration value(s) in the above stated inheritance order:

 * ```.drubo/config```: Custom global configuration overrides
 * ```.drubo/config/[ENVIRONMENT]```: Custom environment-specific configuration